 Jesus Christ Was Subject to Scripture

-He Himself IS the Word of God.
+Jesus Himself is the Word of God.
 All the words from His lips were the Word of God (Jn 3:34).
 If He had desired, He could have written a new set of rules and they would have been the Word of God.
 But, He did not.
 He followed without question the Bible already penned by men.
 This is the sensible thing for every believer to do.
-May all who read this adopt Jesus' attitude and become subject BOTH to Him as Living Word (living Torah) AND to the Bible as the infallible, written Word of God.
+May all who read this adopt Jesus’s attitude and become subject both to Him as the Living Word (living Torah) and to the Bible as the infallible, written Word of God.

-1. Jesus did not need to verify every passage in the Canon, or else we would find the whole OT requoted in the NT, which is unnecessary.
+1 Jesus did not need to verify every passage in the biblical canon, or else we would find the whole OT re-quoted in the NT, which is unnecessary.
 He verified enough of it to assure us of complete approval of it all, including passages from all but a few books.
 Yet those also were in His canon.
 He did not refute any of them.

-4. The Pentateuch is but one book in five parts.
+3 The Pentateuch is but one book in five parts.
 Meredith Kline’s Treaty of the Great King has demonstrated convincingly that it was written by one person as a unity.
-Therefore, Christ’s reference to any part of it as written by Moses infers He believed it was all written by Moses.
+Therefore, Christ’s referring to any part of it as being written by Moses implies that He believed it was all written by Moses.

-Dr. David Livingston is founder and former director of the Associates for Biblical Research.
-Involved in various Christian ministries for over 50 years, he currently serves as a member of ABR's Board of Directors and writes articles defending the historical reliability and inerrancy of Scripture.
-He and his wife Esther reside in Lititz, PA.
+Dr. David Livingston, founder and former director of Associates for Biblical Research, was involved in various Christian ministries for over 50 years and wrote articles defending the historical reliability and inerrancy of Scripture.
+He went to his eternal home with Jesus in 2013.